Rebecca ’Toyin Doherty `24 reflects on her experience learning abroad in South Africa with Rutgers

 Protest sign at Constitution Hill in Johannesburg, South Africa.

-While respecting social values that people uphold, this view also brings me to wonder whether some civil society work can be done around voter education so people can truly understand that voting is power.
-As I reflect on this, I also recognize that South Africa has issues with corruption so I wonder if that is also causing the voter apathy where people think their votes would not matter because the elections might be rigged.
+While respecting the social values that people uphold, I wonder whether some civil society work can be done around voter education so that people can truly understand that voting is power.
+As I reflect on this, I also recognize that South Africa has issues with corruption, so I wonder if that is also causing voter apathy, where people think their votes would not matter because the elections might be rigged.

-As South Africa is in another election year, I am very eager to see how things turn out in terms of voter participation and who becomes the hopefully elected, and not selected, leader.
+As South Africa is in another election year, I am very eager to see how things turn out regarding voter participation and who becomes the hopefully elected, and not selected, leader.

-My own contribution would be to raise awareness on through a documentary titled, “The Aftermath of Apartheid: South Africa Today in 2024.”
+My contribution would be to raise awareness through a short film (documentary) titled “The Aftermath of Apartheid: South Africa Today in 2024.”

 women in green shirt smiling